formewp/forme-codegen/readme.md

 ## Development

-For development run `phive install` followed by `composer install`.
+For development run `phive install --force-accept-unsigned` followed by `composer install`.

 Tools are in `./tools` rather than `./vendor/bin`